shabin5785/Golang_notes/GO_1.md

 with them.

--A type de clarat ion defines a new named ty pe that has the same underlying type as an existing type.
+-A type declaration defines a new named ty pe that has the same underlying type as an existing type.
 The named typ e provides a way to sep arate dif ferent and perhaps incompatible uses of the underlying typ e so that they can’t be mixed unintentionally. type name underlyingtype